-Using an hCG Levels Chart to Track Your Pregnancy
+Using an hCG Levels Chart To Monitor Your Pregnancy

-While you don't need to track hCG throughout your nine-month gestation, an hCG levels chart can inform doctors about the health of your pregnancy each week.
+While you don't need to track hCG throughout your pregnancy, charting hCG levels early on can inform doctors about the health of your pregnancy.

-Human chorionic gonadotropin, or hCG, is a hormone produced during pregnancy in the cells of the placenta.
+Human chorionic gonadotropin (hCG) is a hormone produced during pregnancy in the cells of the placenta.
 The presence of hCG triggers at-home pregnancy tests to turn positive.

-The amount of hCG present in the parent's body rises rapidly during early pregnancy.
+The amount of hCG in a pregnant person's body rises rapidly during early pregnancy.
 While it's not a standard practice, charting hCG levels can help determine whether the pregnancy is progressing normally, is at risk for a miscarriage, or is showing signs of other complications.

 Below, we take a more in-depth look at hCG levels, how they're measured, and what they can mean throughout your pregnancy.
 We also provide a handy hCG levels chart for parents-to-be.